 Recent Faculty Publications

-Dr. Elizabeth Dahab has a new single-author monograph available on Amazon as well as from the publisher: Poetics of Contemporary Narratives in the Arabic Diaspora.
+Dr. F. Elizabeth Dahab has a new single-author monograph available on Amazon as well as from the publisher: Poetics of Contemporary Narratives in the Arabic Diaspora.
 Lanham, Maryland: Lexington Books (an imprint of Rowman and Littlefield), 2024.

 This book presents a captivating exploration of the rich tapestry of Middle Eastern diasporic literature, spanning the landscapes of Canada and France.
 With eloquent prose, the author guides readers on an enthralling journey through the intricate interplay of themes, styles, tropes, and sociohistorical context.
 This monograph breathes life into an array of mesmerizing texts authored by luminaries including Wajdi Mouawad, Khaled Osman, Rawi Hage, Denis Villeneuve, and Soha Béchara whose literary roots span Lebanon and Switzerland.
 Through meticulous analysis and thoughtful reflection, this work unveils the profound resonance of these writers’ voices across borders and cultures.